 With that, the anxiety falls away and they let in all the other feelings they were too self-critical to allow.
 They feel powerful, capable, accomplished, and overjoyed.

 Inevitably the rest of the photoshoot flows and all the person they most want to show up as shines through in utter confidence.
 They are badass and they are here to announce it.

 They trust, they allow, and they bring their confidence straight the lens to the final image that has so much emotion and connection that they attract their clients without a word.

 This.
 This is the power of photography.
 The power to take fear, self-doubt, and self-criticism and transform it into confidence, connection, and certainty.
 They are no longer worried about what others will say about them when they show up, they just don’t care anymore.
 Now they see themselves as they want to be seen and they can’t wait to share that with the world.

 I’ve watched this happen in front of my eyes and I’m always amazed and privileged to be a part of it.
 That joy for me extends well beyond as I see them share and post their images, sponsor and promote themselves, and create success around their passions without fear.

 This is what it’s all about for me.
 This is my why.

-So if you're wondering if professional photography is right for you, or your worried about how you will look or what people will think, I encourage you to go through the process and discover a part of yourself you have been afraid to acknowledge.
+So if you’re wondering if professional photography is right for you, or you are worried about how you will look or what people will think, I encourage you to go through the process and discover a part of yourself you have been afraid to acknowledge.
 That you are enough.